MicrosoftDocs/security/operations/incident-response-playbook-compromised-malicious-app.md

 The second method involves an already compromised administrator account creating a new app for the purposes of persistence, data collection and to stay under the radar.
 For example, an OAuth app could be created by a compromised administrator with a seemingly innocuous name, avoiding detection and allowing long term access to data without the need for an account.
 This is often seen in nation state attacks.

-Below are some of the steps which can be taken to investigate further.
+Below are some of the steps that can be taken to investigate further.

-### Check M365 Unified Audit Log (UAL) for phishing indications for the past 7 days
+### Check Microsoft 365 Unified Audit Log (UAL) for phishing indications for the past seven days

 Sometimes, when attackers use malicious or compromised applications as a means of persistence or to exfiltrate data, a phishing campaign is involved.
 Based on the findings from the previous steps, you should review the identities of: